 Find out more about starting your own business

 With us is Cory Johnson from Cory W. Johnson, CPA, LLC which is located in Silver Spring, Maryland.
-He has about 200 individual clients and about 30 business clients all throughout the country, providing accounting, payroll, CPA, incorporation, and tax services.
+He has about 200 individual clients and about 30 business clients located all throughout the country.
+He provides accounting, payroll, CPA, incorporation, and tax services.

 - The front desk worker is probably an employee while the yoga instructor is most likely a contractor.